arrow-kt/arrow-website/content/docs/learn/quickstart/migration.md

 # Migration to Arrow 1.2.0

-Arrow 1.2.0-RC is a big step in Arrow and marks the last minor version in the 1.x series, and serves as a long term version to over a graceful transition to Arrow 2.0.
+Arrow 1.2.0-RC is a big step in Arrow and marks the last minor version in the 1.x series, and serves as a long term version until a graceful transition to Arrow 2.0.
 All non-deprecated code in 1.2.0-RC is source compatible with 2.0.0, so you can slowly and gracefully migrate your codebase to Arrow 2.0.0 as soon as you want.

 Arrow includes a lot of improvements and changes in Arrow 1.2.0-RC, all based on the feedback we've received from the community, and experience from teaching Functional Programming, building applications and knowledge from the other languages and communities.